How to travel from Athens to Thessaloniki? Check our guide featuring the best options to travel between these two Greek cities by bus, train and plane

 Athens to Thessaloniki By Bus

-One of the most common ways to reach Thessaloniki from Athens is by bus.
+One of the most common ways to reach Thessaloniki from the Greek capital is by bus.
 The journey lasts 5 hours approximately and the one way ticket is 55 euros.
 If you plan to return to Athens, don’t forget to book a round trip ticket in order to get a discount.
 You can find the timetable or buy your ticket online from the official website of Ktel, one of the biggest bus companies in Greece.

 The main bus station in Athens is the Kifissos Station, located in the Northwestern part of the city.
 Most domestic and international buses departing from Athens start their journey at this station.